 The residence has two different sides.
 Facing the valley, Marqueyssac reveals a wide front flanked by a central tower containing the staircase.
 At the back, the layout is much more intimate, opening out onto the park which was reserved for the enjoyment of the residents.

 Constructed with great simplicity, Marqueyssac displays a remarkable roof made from material typical of the region : limestone slabs (lauze) or stone tiles.
-The roof weighs more than 500 tons and was restored during these last 5 years.
+The roof weighs more than 500 tons and was restored from 2011 to 2017.

 In the park, much has been created to make the walks more interesting eg. belvederes, sinuous pathways, small staircases, three drystone huts, a large esplanade designed for recreation and elegant receptions, a small rotunda, a wayside cross, rock gardens, benches carved into the rock…

 Many additions which accentuate the beauty of the site…

 The Gardens of Marqueyssac strech along a spur on the Dordogne valley with an east and west exposure